laashub-soa/neco-apps/docs/maintenance.md

 git diff vA.B.C...vX.Y.Z manifests
 ```

-We register paths for gRPC API in `argocd-server` IngressRoute.
+We register paths for gRPC API in `argocd-server` HTTPProxy.
 So we have to keep watching changes in those paths by the following commands.

 ```console